Grace Kelly’s Wedding

 Grace’s wedding gown was designed by Helen Rose, who had dressed her in High Society and The Swan.
 The gown was the most expensive dress that Rose had ever made.

-The wedding dress consisted of a rounded collar, full skirt of ivory peau de soie, and a fitted bodice made from Brussels lace embroidered with seed pearls.
-The lace was over a century old and had flower designs in it.
+The wedding dress consisted of a rounded collar, a full skirt of ivory peau de soie, and a fitted bodice made from Brussels lace embroidered with seed pearls.
+The lace was over a century old and featured floral designs.
 25 yards of silk taffeta and 100 yards of silk net were used in the construction of the dress.

 Under her wedding gown, Grace’s petticoats had tiny blue satin bows.